skinkade/genint2prog/src/ch01-02-code.md

 (+ 2 2)
 ```

-There's actually quite to show with this one line!
+There's actually quite a lot to show with this one line!
 The code box you see above is interactive, and you're
 free to modify its contents to see what you get.